devleaks/cockpitdecks-docs/docs/Installation.md

 If not installed, some of the commands inside Cockpitdecks will work properly.

+Cockpitdecks Helper plugin is an _in-process_ plugin, running inside X-Plane, while Cockpitdecks is an _out-of-process_ executable.

 #### Long command execution

 Some commands cannot be executed directly through UDP.
 For exemples, commands that have a start and an end cannot be started or ended though UDP.
 It is an X-Plane UDP limitation.